Lisa Fredman, PhDProfessor, Epidemiology

 BiographyDr.
 Fredman’s research focuses on associations between psychosocial factors and disease, with special attention to elderly populations.
 She is conducting studies on the effects of chronic stress on psychological, cognitive and physical health outcomes in elderly caregivers and non-caregivers, and on the health effects of positive affect.
 Examples include a randomized trial of Mindfulness-based stress reduction in caregivers to persons with dementia; Caregiver-SOF, a cohort study of elderly women caregivers and non-caregivers that is ancillary to the Study of Osteoporotic Fractures (SOF); and studies of metabolic syndrome, inflammation, and HPA-axis markers as potential mediators of the association between stress and health outcomes.
 Her other research is on psychological factors that affect outcomes of hip fracture.
 Dr. Fredman teaches courses in the epidemiology of aging and epidemiologic methods.
 Prior to joining BUSPH, Dr. Fredman spent eight years as a faculty member with the Departments of Family Medicine and Epidemiology & Preventive Medicine at the University of Maryland School of Medicine in Baltimore.

-- Associate Chair of Epidemiology, Epidemiology, Boston University School of Public Health
+- Director of Faculty Development, Boston University School of Public Health

 - University of North Carolina, PhD

 Ashburner JM, Go AS, Chang Y, Fang MC, Fredman L, Applebaum KM, Singer DE.
 Effect of Diabetes and Glycemic Control on Ischemic Stroke Risk in AF Patients: ATRIA Study.
 J Am Coll Cardiol.
 2016 Jan 26; 67(3):239-47.